aturner-epcc/docs-test2/docs/user-guide/containers.md

 Within a Singularity image your home directory will be available.
-The directory with centrally-installed software (`/lustre/sw`) is also available in images by default.
-Note that the `module` command will not work in images unless you have installed the required software and configured the environment correctly; we describe how to do this below.
+The directory with centrally-installed software (`/lustre/sw`) is also available in images by default. !!! note that the `module` command will not work in images unless you have installed the required software and configured the environment correctly; we describe how to do this below.